ake13/argocd-app-configs/README.md

-# Define ArgoCD projects and their apps (non-prod)
+# Define ArgoCD projects and their apps (PRODUCTION)

 ## What is this?

-Repo for management of Argo projects and apps for non-prod environments.
+Repo for management of Argo projects and apps for PRODUCTION environments.
+## Be aware that no application without targetRevision will be allowed in production !!!
+## Any change must go through CAB and a PR process !!!